-Every Inch of the Camino Francés is fully guided walking tour along the Camino Francés.
+Every Inch of the Camino Francés is fully supported walking tour along the Camino Francés.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

 Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
 For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
 Every Inch of the Camino Francés, and every other walking tour we offer, is always led by a qualified and bilingual guide.

 Complete the form on the right to schedule a phone call.
 We’re kind of sticklers about this step and promise to make it the best phone call you ever had.

 After we’ve gotten to know each other, we will email you a link to our top-secret and very secure booking page.
 That of course is why we are asking for your email address in step 1.
 By the end of this step you will have confirmed your place on your chosen trip, and the places of anybody that will be joining you.
 This is done by means of a deposit of €300 per person (depending on trip length).

 Once your booking is confirmed you will immediately be presented with step 3, which can be completed at any time but at least 1 month prior to the departure date.
 You will get this link in your booking confirmation in case you are a procrastinator.
 In step 3 we collect a bit more personal information to make sure that everything on the trip goes smoothly.
 This includes any medical allergies, old injuries that might give you grief, and lastly your passport number for the sake of expediting our hotel check-ins.

 This is STEP 1